kaltura-vpaas/webcasting-integration/README.md

 These details will all be displayed in the webcasting studio app.
 //TODO

-Once again, the XML is populated and added to the livestream with the [`metadata.add`](https://developer.kaltura.com/console/service/metadata/action/add) API as seen above.
+Like above, the XML is populated with the relevant values and added to the livestream with the [`metadata.add`](https://developer.kaltura.com/console/service/metadata/action/add) API as seen above.